elixir-circuits/circuits_spi/README.md

 ### How do I debug?

 The most common issue is communicating with a SPI device for the first time.
-For SPI, first check that a SPI bus is available:
+First check that a SPI bus is available:

 ```elixir
 iex> Circuits.SPI.bus_names()
 ["spidev0.0", "spidev0.1"]
 ```

-If the list is empty, then SPI is either not available, not enabled, or not configured in the kernel.
+If the list is empty, then a SPI bus is either not available, not enabled, or not configured in the kernel.
 If you're using Raspbian, run `raspi-config` and check that SPI is enabled in the advanced options.
 If you're on a BeagleBone, try running `config-pin` and see the [Universal I/O project](https://github.com/cdsteinkuehler/beaglebone-universal-io) to enable the SPI pins.
 On other ARM boards, double check that SPI is enabled in the kernel and that the device tree configures it.

 ### Where can I get help?

-The hardest part is communicating with a device for the first time.
-The issue is usually unrelated to `Circuits.SPI`.
-If you expand your searches to include Python and C forums, you'll frequently find the answer.
+Many issues are unrelated to `Circuits.SPI`.
+If you expand your searches to include Python and C forums, it's possible that someone else has run into your problem too.
+SPI libraries in other languages should be similar to `Circuits.SPI` so hopefully you'll find the answer.

 If that fails, try posting a question to the [Elixir Forum](https://elixirforum.com/).
 Tag the question with `Nerves` and it will